microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 sudo nano /var/certs/key
 ```
-2. Copy the primary key for the device from the Azure Portal and copy it into the file
+2. Copy the primary key for the device from the Azure Portal and copy it into the file.

 3. Run the following command to start the security agent: